Adhesive bonding of semiconductor wafers: Examples

 Adhesive bonding using a BCB intermediate layer is a possible method for packaging and sealing of MEMS devices, also structured Si wafers.
 Its use is specified for applications that does not require hermetic sealing, i.e. MOEMS mirror arrays, RF MEMS switches and tunable capacitors.
 BCB bonding is used in the fabrication of channels for fluidic devices, for transfer protruding surface structures as well as for CMOS controller wafers and integrated SMA microactuators.

+Parylene

+Overview

+Schematic process flow for the preparation of the wafers and subsequent Parylene bonding.

+Parylene (poly-para-xylylene) is a synthetic polymer that is increasingly used in the field of system packaging, MEMS, and medical devices.
+It stands out in particular due to the relatively low demands on substrate topology and pre-treatment.